 You’re a solopreneur.
 You earn a living, but nothing you do seems very exciting.
 Don’t make the mistake of thinking that nobody wants your data.

-To the contrary, there are at least eight threats to your privacy that could compromise your clients, business, and life.
+On the contrary, there are at least eight threats to your privacy that could compromise your clients, business, and life.

 After learning about these, you will understand why you need a VPN.
 You will also discover some threats that a VPN can’t solve.